etianen/django-require/README.rst

 ::

-    # The baseUrl to pass to the r.js optimizer.
+    # The baseUrl to pass to the r.js optimizer, relative to STATIC_ROOT.
     REQUIRE_BASE_URL = "js"

     # The name of a build profile to use for your project, relative to REQUIRE_BASE_URL.